iamtheef/GraphQL_boilerplate/README.md

 - Use the `paths` property in `tsconfig.json` file to group related functionalities and for [pretty imports](https://stackoverflow.com/questions/43281741/how-to-use-paths-in-tsconfig-json).
 - To update dependencies just add/remove them from the `package.json` and re-build the server or add/remove them while the server is running in `DEV` environment.
 - If you ever run into problems with docker container space capacity you can use any of these commands

+- Docker doesn't always run on the first try.
+If so try `docker-compose down` and then `docker-compose up`

 ```
 docker volume rm `docker volume ls -q -f dangling=true`